Tacuma/MNISTFlaskApp/README.md

 # MNISTFlaskApp

 ## My First flask app.
-This was basically an exercise to learn Python, Sklearn, Google Cloud Platform, git in terminal, glt, and flask.
-While it's a small application, I learned alot.
+This was basically an exercise to learn Python, Sklearn, Google Cloud Platform, git in terminal, glt, working with resizing and flattening image data, and flask.
+While it's a small application, I learned a lot.

 Link for flask app: